manojkumar737-alt/manojkumar737-alt/README.md

-# Manoj Kumar - OPS Support Tech Lead
+# Manoj Kumar - OPS-Tech Lead

 ## 📌 Career Objective
 Seeking a dynamic role in IT OPS Support, leveraging expertise in **Unix, Shell Scripting, SQL, and Python** to automate processes, enhance operational efficiency, and optimize infrastructure performance.
 Passionate about **implementing scalable solutions** to streamline workflows and improve system reliability.